 I want to re-emphasize how much our property is driven by hospitality experiences.
 It plays into the personalities of all of our building team: Felicia, Cynthia, and myself.
 We go above and beyond to create meaningful tenant relationships and to manage those relationships.
 We truly care.
 We hardly ever run any event twice and we try to be as innovative as possible.
 We’re always researching.
 For those new to this industry, you can’t be married to one way of doing things.
 Your investment in innovation and trying new things will ultimately attract new tenants and build a loyal tenant base.
 Being willing to take on new responsibilities like tenant health or wellbeing is the foundation to a good workplace.
 There’s no way around it.

-Conversations is a monthly blog series that features the managers and partners who use HqO at the property level — the things they see, the challenges they have, and how they think technology impacts them.
+Conversations was a monthly blog series that featured the managers and partners who use HqO at the property level — the things they saw, the challenges they had, and how they thought technology impacted them.
+You can still catch these stories by subscribing to its podcast counterpart: Conversations with HqO.
 For more information about Lincoln Property Company, click here.
 For more information about Nuveen, click here.
 To learn how HqO can elevate your tenant engagement strategies, schedule a free demo today.